Internships

 Josh Skattum (Fall 2022)

-Josh focused on science communications through social media and planning and organizing the 2022 Tortolita Preserve BioBlitz.
+Josh focused on science communications through social media, and organizing the 2022 Tortolita Preserve BioBlitz.

 Please visit our memorial blog post for more information about Josh and the legacy he left at the Coalition.